hannesdelbeke/brain/Unreal add menu.md

 When using [[Python in Unreal]], you can add a python command to the [[menu]].

 It's a good practice to let the user launch your tool from  the Menu.
-If your command launches a window, avoid making a new menu group and place it under `Tools` or `Windows`.
+If your command launches a [[window]], avoid making a new menu group and place it under `Tools` or `Windows`.
 If you have a collection of tools, consider making a submenu group instead of a new Menu in the main menu bar. e.g. `Tools/My Collection/The Tool

 Extracted these functions from [[unimenu]], see [source](https://github.com/hannesdelbeke/unimenu/blob/main/unimenu/apps/unreal.py)